dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 # User Instructions

 1. Press the + Upload Code and enter https://github.com/dvansoye/Git-Obsidian
+2. Paste the following text: I want you to schedule the following action and run it daily at 11:30am.
-2. Enter `prometheusPrompt.md` and press the Send button.
+3. Enter `prometheusPrompt.md` and press the Send button.

 # Prompt